• Skip to primary navigation

 What to serve with white bean stew?

-We love to serve this stew with crusty bread, or naan but you can also serve it with rice, quinoa, or mashed potatoes on the side.
+We love to serve this stew with crusty bread, or my dairy-free naan but you can also serve it with fluffy coconut rice, cooked quinoa, or curried mashed potatoes on the side.

 White bean stew served in a white bowl, with a slice of lemon and bread on the side.